sormehyazdi/dabpGroupProject2021/README.md

 - Final_DABP

 ### Final_DABP
 This directory contains the files necessary to run `final_dabp_project.py` and the csv files necessary to run the script.
+It also contains jupyter notebook files that create figures used for further analysis of the model results.

 Files necessary to run `final_dabp_project.py`:
 - Distances.csv: lists distances between the census blocks and the POD sites (1100 x 47)
 - Labor.csv: list of cost of labor at each POD site (47 x 1)